ariatemplates/atpackager/doc/visitors.md

 In addition to the given `files` filter, if the file does not correspond to an actual template (we determine it if we can't find an associated parser), the file won't be processed.

+# Validate Atlas templates: `ATValidateTemplates`

+Validates Atlas templates.

+__When__: `onWriteInputFile`

+## Configuration

+* `files`: files filtering property

+## Description

+This visitor tries to compile the given templates (if they were not already compiled before by another visitor), and checks that the resulting JavaScript code is strictly valid.
+This is useful, for example, to detect an extra comma in an object literal (which is a cause of errors in some versions of
+Internet Explorer).

+Note that this visitor does not replace the file by its compiled version, which is done by the [ATCompileTemplates visitor](#compile-atlas-templates-atcompiletemplates-).
+Both visitors can be used together in the same configuration, to both validate templates and replace them with their compiled version in the output.

+In addition to the given `files` filter, if the file does not correspond to an actual template (we determine it if we can't find an associated parser), the file won't be processed.